 The unfortunate part of free boondocking spots is that some people don’t practice the “leave no trace” rule.
 This is highly disappointing, and some public lands have shut down boondocking because of the trash people leave behind.

 Trash not only ruins your peaceful view but also harms the environment.
 If you stop at a boondocking spot where there’s trash everywhere, move on.
 This likely isn’t a place you want to camp.
+Alternatively, you can be a good samaritan and pick up some trash during your stay.

 5. Listen to Your Gut